 27th Sunday in Ordinary Time

-‘The vineyard of the Lord is the House of Israel’ (Response to the Psalm).
-So important is the vine to Israel that King David made it the subject of one of his hymns (Psalm 80, today’s responsorial psalm).
-Furthermore, it was so cherished such that the prophet Isaiah used the image of the vineyard to tell Israel a parable (the first reading: Isaiah 5:1-7).
-After him several prophets of old also used the image of the vine or the vineyard.
+‘The vineyard of the Lord is the House of Israel’ (Response to today’s Psalm).
+So important is the vine or vineyard to Israel that King David made it the subject of one of his hymns (Psalm 80).
+The importance of the vine to the Israelites is also expressed in the parable told by the prophet Isaiah in today’s first reading (Isaiah 5:1-7).
+Subsequently, several prophets of old used the imagery of the vine to deliver God’s message to God’s people.
 For example:

 - Ezekiel 15 says Israel is like a vine (cf. Ezekiel 19:10); and

-While in today’s first reading, Isaiah presents Israel as the vineyard of the Lord that did not bear the good fruits that the Lord expected, in the gospel reading, Jesus’ focus is on the farmers (the religious leaders) of the vineyard of the Lord who did not take care of Israel to bear good fruits but rather killed the prophets and were about to kill him (the Son of the owner of the Vineyard).
+Now, while in today’s first reading, Isaiah presents Israel as the vineyard of the Lord that did not bear the good fruits that the Lord expected, in the gospel reading, Jesus’ focus is on the farmers (the religious leaders) of the vineyard of the Lord who did not take care of Israel to bear good fruits but rather killed the prophets and were about to kill Him (the Son of the owner of the vineyard).

 Let us pluck two main lessons: